 Cord blood can be stored in Australia.
 There are approved facilities for storing cord blood stem cells (collected from a newborn's umbilical cord).
 There are currently no TGA approved facilities for the storage of other stem cells in Australia.

 Stem cells derived from sources such as dental pulp are subject to the same regulatory requirements as all other human cell and tissue products for therapeutic use.

 However, the use of these stem cells to produce a product that could be of therapeutic use is only in the research and development stage.
 It is possible that in coming years these stem cells will be used in products for clinical trials, but products suitable for full marketing approval by the TGA are still some time away.

 Autologous cells are those that are removed from, and applied to, the same person, so the donor and recipient are the same.

 Autologous cells are those that are removed from and applied to the same person.
 These cells may be treated, processed or purified after removal.
 As the cells come from the same person, there is a lower chance of reaction and rejection of the cells by the patient's immune system.

 However, an unproven autologous stem cell treatment may be unsafe, posing serious risks to your health.
-The risks include infection and potentially ectopic tissue formation.
+The risks include infection and growth of specialised tissue in the wrong place (ectopic tissue formation).

 Unproven stem cell treatments may also involve significant financial costs, including treatment and follow-up costs, as well as the cost of emergency medical care in the event that something goes wrong.
 Undergoing an unproven stem cell treatment may interfere with proven and potentially beneficial therapies or treatment plans recommended by your general practitioner or specialist.
 It can also disqualify you from participation in a registered clinical trial.